 After eating our weight in corn dogs and ice cream cones for five days, though, I am ready to consume salads for the rest of my life.

-I fell in love with this cheater Asian Chicken Salad from Applebee’s last year and actually made it all winter long.
+I fell in love with this cheater Asian Chicken Salad recipe from Applebee’s last year and actually made it all winter long.
 It’s not the same as a warm churro from Main Street, but it welcomed us home just fine.

 - 1/3 cup honey